 - Baking time: if using a giant pumpkin or a very small pumpkin, make sure you adjust baking times.

-- Pumpkin cubes: you can also cut cubes or buy cubed pumpkins and roast them as you would the wedges, but the baking time will be shorter.
+- Pumpkin cubes: you can cut cubes or buy packaged pumpkin chunks or cubed pumpkin at the grocery store and roast them as you would the wedges, but the baking time will be shorter.

 Roast it in a medium or medium-high oven, between 350°-375°F (180°-190°C).
 A low oven will not achieve the golden skin we need for it to not be soggy as the water will not completely evaporate.